Value investing in the Climate Space

 Rajesh Profile Picture

-About the Author: Rajesh has MSc in Chemical Engineering with combined industry experience of 4 years in Canadian oil and gas industry and 5 years in the emission LCA for low carbon technologies.
+About the Author: Rajesh has MSc in Chemical Engineering with industry experience of 4 years in Canadian oil and gas industry and 5 years in the emission LCA for low carbon technologies.
 He is currently a Research fellow at Rho Impact.

 Buy me a coffee (link below) or support via Paypal if you enjoyed reading this post and found it insightful!
 Please subscribe as well.